ronalde/best-served-local/README.md

 /* <<< script generated css ends here <<< */
 ```

-And in the temporary directory, the following files are downloaded,
+... and in a (new) temporary directory, the following files are downloaded,
-ready to be passed over to your webserver:
+ready to be served to your visitors by your webserver:

 ```
 /tmp/best-served-local.XXXX